bismuthfoundation/util/README.md

 * snapshot_download.py: Script to download and verify a snapshot.

 These scripts can be combined in cronjobs, see instructions at top of snapshot_create.py

+* privkey_to_wallet.py: Small utility to create a wallet file (new format) from address and privkey (old format).
+Pubkey found from ledger.